SCOSynoc/soxciala/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a starting point for a Flutter application.

-This application is a cross platform application and has a firebase as a backend
+This application is a cross platform application and has firebase as a backend

 MVC pattern is used for development with bloc state management